2dukes/PROJ_SSI_2122/rsa-public-key/rsa-public-key-encryption-signature.md

 - Choose two large random prime numbers, `p` and `q`.
 - Compute `n = p * q`.
 This number is the modulus for the public key and private key.
 To be secure, `n` needs to be large.
 In our task, we already have `p` and `q`, so we can calculate `n`.
 - Select an integer `e`, such that `1 < e < ¢(n)`, and `e` is relatively prime to `¢(n)`, meaning the greatest common divisor (gcd) of `e` and `¢(n)` is one.
 This number is called the public key exponent, and it is made public.
 This number does not need to be large; in practice, many public keys choose `e = 65537`, which is a prime number.
 In practice, we find `e` first, and then generate `p` and `q`.
 If `¢(p * q)` and `e` are not relatively prime, we will pick another `p` and/or `q`, until the condition is met.
 Also, it's important to note that this `¢(n)` is Euler's totient function and counts the positive integers up to a given integer `n` that are relatively prime to `n`.
 - Lastly, we find `d`, such that `e * d mod ¢(n) = 1`.
-We can use the extended Euclidean algorithm to get `d`.
+We can use the Extended Euclidean algorithm to get `d`.
 This number is called the private key exponent, and it is kept a secret.

 Knowing the three prime numbers we were given, we can find the value of `d`.
 Even given `e` and `n` it is possible to get `p` and `q`, but factoring a large number is a difficult problem, and there's no efficient way to do that yet.
 Factoring a 2048-bit number is considered infeasible using today's computer power.
 It is based on this that the RSA algorithm security stands.